And then there’s medical English.

 Don’t worry—we’ve got the perfect treatment.

 In this article, we’ll show you some excellent resources to learn and practice medical English.
-These include formal classes, online lessons and casual podcasts.
+These include formal classes, online lessons, online English courses and casual podcasts.
 Whether you’re a doctor, nurse, medical student, hospital manager, pharmacist or anyone else who needs to learn English for medicine, you’ll find something below to give your communication skills a healthy boost!

 Just What the Doctor Ordered!
 14 Top Resources to Learn Medical English